Where to Spend 4th of July in Laguna Beach

 Located next door to Driftwood Kitchen, The Deck is party central and is one of few restaurants in Laguna Beach — in fact, all of Orange County — that sits directly on the sand.
 Enjoy waves crashing as you feast on fresh seafood and creative cocktails.
 It’s packed every weekend in the summer, so head over early if you want a seat!

 If you were any closer you’d actually be on the beach!
 The Cliff is a fun and mellow place to eat and have a drink, mostly outdoors.
 There’s usually a live band if you want to get your groove on.
-Just make sure to be there early if you want a table!
+Just make sure to be there early if you want a table… especially on 4J!

 Located right next to Heisler Park, Las Brisas has a classy Spanish style outdoor seating area kept warm by a fire pit and heat lamps — and some of the most beautiful views in town.
 With the yummiest margaritas and Mexican cuisine, prepare to spend a bit of money as it’s on the more expensive side.
-A perfect place to bring a date if you want to really woo them.
+But fun fact: It’s where I met my boyfriend! ;)

-Okay, technically you can’t see the fireworks from here but this restaurant is amazing and located extremely close to Heisler Park.
+This restaurant is fun, tiki themed, and located extremely close to Heisler Park.
 With its ultra-cool tiki vibe, the Royal Hawaiian serves up a delicious polynesian and coastal menu — and also plenty of extra large, tropical drinks!
+There’s not a lot of patio seating, and it won’t be the BEST view since it’s right on PCH, but all you’ll have to do is look up.

 INSIDER TIPS TO KNOW: